 Funding for land use research (see FR1400, FA301)

-Funding and expansion of agricultural colleges and land based apprenticeships (see FA204)
+Funding and expansion of agricultural colleges and land-based apprenticeships (see FA204)

-Start-up funding for young entrepreneurs in agriculture/horticulture (see FA203) * Farm and land business advisory services (see FA202, FA204, FA301, FA304).
+Start-up funding for young entrepreneurs in agriculture/horticulture (see FA203)

+Farm and land business advisory services (see FA202, FA204, FA301, FA304)

-Support for retraining and relocating.
+Support for retraining and relocating

 LD504 The planning system will provide accountability and local democratic control over land use through compliance with local and regional plans.
 It will provide a mechanism for levying carbon tax (EC777) against land use change emissions associated with construction.
 In particular there will need to be land use designations for permanent pasture, forestry, peatland and land under agricultural rotation.
 See also FA301, LP412, LP505, LP514 and LP517.